-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021
+Notes to the Consolidated Financial Statements

 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

 (1) Company history

 Associated Industries China, Inc. (the "Company") was incorporated in May 18, 1978 as a company limited by shares, and registered under the Ministry of Economic Affairs, in the Republic of China.
 The major business activities of the Company and its subsidiaries (together referred to as the "Group") are (1) research, development and sale of LCD monitors, and related components, (2)sale of medical equipment, (3)real estate rental business and (4)research and development, manufacture and sale of medical equipment and health care products.